 Zeiss-Humphrey Atlas Corneal Topography: A quick corneal topography test that measures the front surface of the cornea using Placido disc technology.

-Colvard Pupillometry: This is an infrared camera used to measure the size of human pupil in low light.
+Colvard Pupillometry: This is an infrared camera used to measure the size of the human pupil in low light.